ABC-523 Instructions

 • An unsuccessful drawing participant is one whose priority position (number) is higher than the number of licenses available.

-• Unsuccessful drawing participants will maintain the priority position assigned to them at the drawing.
-In the event a successful applicant is disqualified or withdraws, the next drawing participant in order of position will be contacted and will have 30 days to repay the previously refunded priority application fee, and an additional 60 days to file a formal application.
+• Unsuccessful drawing participants will maintain the priority position assigned to them at the priority drawing.
+In the event a successful applicant is disqualified or withdraws, the next drawing participant, in order of priority, will be contacted and will have 90 days to file their formal application and repay the previously refunded priority application fee by cashier’s check or money order along with any other additional fees.

 • In order to maintain priority position, unsuccessful drawing participants are encouraged to notify ABC of any change in mailing address that occurs while the drawing list is active.